nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Handling Errors In User Input:**
 * First checks for valid command.
 * Then checks for presence of fields for that command.
-* Lastly checks if the command is run in the correct view (client VS transaction view).
+* Next checks if the command is run in the correct view (client VS transaction view).
+* Lastly checks if the command alters the balance beyond the supported range.

+*Supported range for balance* is (-1.7976931348623157E+308, 1.7976931348623157E+308).

 </box>